 Children or adults may be able to maintain airflow in the event of device failure.
 However, device failure may result in the need for surgical repair to replace the failed device.

-As of April 2014, there were 15 reports of injury associated with the DePuy Synthes Craniomaxillofacial Distraction System.
+As of April 2014, there were 15 reports of personal injury associated with the DePuy Synthes Craniomaxillofacial Distraction System.

 How we can help